 - Treat yourself to one new thing for your space.
 Maybe it’s a patterned pillow.
 Or maybe it’s a new basket.
-I just uploaded some really fun finds to my Amazon Store under the section “Country Chic” at the bottom.
-You can see the store here.

 - Make a new wreath for your space.
 Here’s a fun one I made using an old grapevine wreath.